ryanisaacg/arcade-engine/README.md

 	- Support for basic animations
 	- Automatically draw objects in the World struct
 	- Automatically draw tilemaps in the World struct
+	- A Camera that can be configured to letterbox or stretch
 - Input
 	- Keyboard and mouse support
 	- Previous-frame keyboard and mouse state polling